ibm-cloud-docs/openshift/ts-ingress/ts-ingress-app.md

 In your CLI output, make sure that the **Status** of your worker nodes displays **Ready** and that the **Machine Type** shows a flavor other than **free**.

-* If your standard cluster is fully deployed and has at least 2 worker nodes per zone, but no **Ingress Subdomain** is available, see [Why does no Ingress subdomain exist after cluster creation?](/docs/openshift?topic=openshift-ingress_subdomain).
+* If your standard cluster is fully deployed and has at least 2 worker nodes per zone, but no **Ingress Subdomain** is available, see [Why does no Ingress subdomain exist after cluster creation?](/docs/containers?topic=containers-ingress_subdomain).
-* For other issues, troubleshoot your Ingress setup by following the steps in [Version 3.11: Debugging Ingress](/docs/openshift?topic=openshift-ingress-debug) or [Version 4: Debugging Ingress](/docs/openshift?topic=openshift-ingress-debug-roks4).
+* For other issues, troubleshoot your Ingress setup by following the steps in [Debugging Ingress](/docs/containers?topic=containers-ingress-debugroks4).